Automated Conjecture Resolution with Formal Verification: Introduction

 Motivated by this, we propose a framework for autonomously tackling and verifying research-level mathematics that integrates a natural language reasoning agent with a formalization agent, enabling end-to-end problem solving with minimal human supervision.
 The informal agent, Rethlas\footnote{Rethlas is open-sourced at \href{https://github.com/frenzymath/Rethlas}{https://github.com/frenzymath/Rethlas}.}, is designed to mimic the workflow of human mathematicians and is equipped with tools such as theorem retrieval to explore candidate solution paths.
 The formal agent, Archon \footnote{Archon is open-sourced at \href{https://github.com/frenzymath/Archon}{https://github.com/frenzymath/Archon}.}, builds on a dual-agent, tool-augmented architecture and is equipped with our formal theorem search engine LeanSearch \cite{gao2024semantic}.
 It transforms informal proofs into fully verified Lean 4 projects through structured planning, iterative formalization, and persistent memory management, ensuring both correctness and scalability.

 Using this framework, we automatically resolve an open problem in commutative algebra proposed by D. D. Anderson in 2014 \cite{cahen2014open} and formally verify the resulting proof in Lean 4 with essentially no human intervention.
-During the natural language solving phase, the semantic theorem search engine Matlas, employed by Rethlas, plays a crucial role in discovering a key technical result by Jensen \cite{jensen2006completions}.
+During the natural-language solving phase, the semantic theorem search engine Matlas, employed by Rethlas, plays a crucial role in discovering a key technical result by Jensen \cite{jensen2006completions}.
 During formalization, Archon demonstrates its strong mathematical capability by filling non-trivial gaps left in the references and the natural language proof.
-The formalization have passed the check of Comparator\footnote{https://github.com/leanprover/comparator}.
+The formalization has also passed the check of Comparator\footnote{https://github.com/leanprover/comparator}.